 To learn more about the application process, student visit the Optometry Centralized Application Service (OptomCAS): http://www.optomcas.org/.

 To be a strong applicant to Optometry schools and colleges, it’s important to have a strong academic background.
-One can view the profile of applicants to OD programs for Fall 2015 here: http://www.opted.org/about-optometric-education/professional-o-d-programs/applicants-and-advisors/student-profile-prerequisites.
+View the profile of recent applicants here: https://optometriceducation.org/student-profile-prerequisites/profiles-of-applicants.

 - Submit strong letters of evaluation.

-- Be well acquainted with the school’s admission process; how do you fit into the school’s culture.
+- Understand each school’s admission process; how do you fit into the school’s culture.

-- Have clear career goals - vision of yourself 15 years from applying.
+- Have clear career goals - imagine yourself 15 years after applying.